 Equally striking is the impact of infection duration on the population scale: the longer individuals are infected, the longer they tend to be infectious to others, whether by persistent coughing (e.g., for tuberculosis; {Jones-Lopez, 2016 #7836}), spreading of fecal matter (e.g., by Typhoid Mary {Marineli, 2013 #7837} and modern analogues {Prasad, 2018 #7838}), or availability of transmissible propagules to biting vectors (e.g., for malaria {Vallejo, 2016 #7839}).
 Accordingly, infection duration and its inverse, clearance rate, are canonical parameters in models of dynamic epidemiology {Anderson, 1979 #21;Anderson, 1991 #28;May, 1979 #373}.
 For example, the mean and variance of infection duration in a population predict epidemic outbreak risk (e.g., for norovirus {Milbrath, 2013 #7840}) and ease of control by public health interventions (e.g., for sexually-transmitted {Robinson, 2012 #7841} and vector-borne {Childs, 2015 #7842} infections).
 The work of public health officials – in blocking spread of infections from one individual to the next – therefore tends to be easier when the duration of infection is short.

 Despite these profound individual- and population-scale impacts upon human health, we are unable to predict infection duration, a priori, for any host-parasite system.
+This lack of predictive ability means that we still do not understand important aspects of the immune-parasite interaction that are yet to be uncovered.
 Infection duration will be shaped by the dynamic interactions between host defenses and parasite attacks, which are in turn influenced by both host and parasite genetics.
 For example, “resistant” host genotypes clear parasites more rapidly than “susceptible” genotypes do, often via powerful immune responses that mobilize appropriate effector mechanisms (e.g., secretion of mucus by goblet cells, accelerated epithelial turnover, and peristalsis to expel gastrointestinal nematodes {Grencis, 2015 #7699}).
 Furthermore, parasite genotypes that immunosuppress (e.g., {D'Elia, 2009 #7671}) or metabolically co-opt (e.g., {Sondberg, 2016 #7844}) the host most vigorously often generate infections of longest duration.

 Indeed, infection duration is known to vary among host genotypes (e.g., {Wahid, 1989 #7846;Venkatesan, 1993 #7848;Pullinger, 2007 #7849;Brown, 2016 #7850}), parasite genotypes (e.g., {Tong, 2007 #7851;Trottier, 2008 #7852;Pichette-Jolette, 2019 #7853}), and to depend, in some cases, on the combination of host and parasite genotypes (e.g., GHxGP interactions for duration {Andrade, 1990 #7854;Prentice, 2014 #7855}).
 Considerable effort has been expended to understand the molecular and cellular mechanisms behind the effects of host and parasite genetic backgrounds, but these efforts have not yet produced a framework that allows prediction of infection duration, in large part because genetics (even GHxGP interactions) are not the only driver of variation in infection duration.